munificent/game-programming-patterns/draft/first draft/service-locator.markdown

 Either gets us where we're trying to go, but we stumbled into some sticky coupling along the way.
-Every place in the game calling into our audio system directly references the concrete AudioSystem class and the mechanism for accessing it&mdash; either as a static class or a <a class="gof-pattern" href="singleton.html">Singleton</a>.
+Every place in the game calling into our audio system directly references the concrete AudioSystem class and the mechanism for accessing it -- either as a static class or a <a class="gof-pattern" href="singleton.html">Singleton</a>.

 These callsites, of course, have to be coupled to *something* in order